SELF-Technology/self-chain-public/docs/Technical Docs/SELF Chain/SELF_Chain_Architecture.md

 ## 📂 Explore the Open Source Code

-Our blockchain implementation is fully open source.
+Our blockchain implementation is open source.
 Explore the core components:

 <div className="opensource-links">